xhtml2pdf/xhtml2pdf/docs/source/guide/fonts.rst

     }

 .. note::
+    A ``font-family`` list is matched per character, the way CSS says: each character is drawn by the first family on the list that has a glyph for it.
+So ``font-family: Helvetica, MySans`` draws the Latin text in Helvetica and reaches ``MySans`` only for the characters Helvetica has no glyph for.

-    A character the chosen family does not have simply disappears; there is no falling back to another font for a missing glyph.
-If a symbol or a script is not showing up, look for it in the font before looking anywhere else.
+    A character no family on the list has comes out blank or as a box, and a warning names the character and every family that was tried.
+There is no hidden system font behind the list: if a script is not showing up, embed a font that covers it and put it on the list.

 The ``font-family`` property defines the names under which the embedded font will be known. ``src`` defines the place of the fonts source file.